zendesk/zcli/README.md

 - Red Hat-based: `sudo yum install libsecret-devel`
 - Arch Linux: `sudo pacman -S libsecret`

+## Note for Windows users running Linux on WSL

+ZCLI's credential manager has a dependency on Linux's windowing manager (X11) which will make some commands fail to run on WSL, unless you run a setup of WSL with support for X11/GUI apps.
+These commands include: `zcli login`, `zcli logout` and `zcli profiles`.

+There is a number of workarounds for this, but they are quite convoluted including:

+* Manually starting a DBus session and unlocking the Gnome keyring with a password supplied via STDIN
+* Using X11 forwarding to be able to enable the Gnome keyring prompt to display

+A better approach might be to await the upcoming support for GUI apps in WSL2 that Microsoft is [working on](https://youtu.be/f8_nvJzuaSU) and that is currently in [Preview](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).

+Features of ZCLI not dependent on ZCLI's credential manager should work in WSL2 w/o X11 support.

 # Project structure

 This is a monorepo project powered by lerna and yarn workspaces.
 It contains multiple packages: